Image: Travel online (2025)

 The near Asian-Pacific scene

-Figure 1 Near Pacific honey bee-mite incursions.
+Figure 1 Present near Pacific honey bee-mite status.

-So what does our near neighbour mite situation portend?Tropilaelaps (the tropi mite), is as resilient as is any bush tick and its arrival is described by USDA’s Samuel Ramsey (2024) as:
+What does our near neighbour mite situation portend?
+Tropilaelaps (the tropi mite) is as resilient as is any bush tick and its arrival is described by USDA’s Samuel Ramsey (2024) as:

-a fate worse than Varroa’.
+‘…a fate worse than Varroa’.

 American honey bee researcher Randy Oliver (2024) concurs: